Agribusiness Economics Requirements

 Technology Fee

 The College of Agricultural, Life, and Physical Sciences assesses undergraduate majors a technology fee of $4.58 per credit hour up to 12 credit hours.
-The fee is charged Fall and Spring semester.
+The fee is charged Fall and Spring semesters.